Pulmonary function tests are a group of tests that measure breathing and how well the lungs are functioning.

 Pulmonary function tests are done to:

-Different measurements that may be found on your report after pulmonary function tests include:
+Different measurements that may be found on your report after pulmonary function tests commonly include:

 - Diffusion capacity to carbon monoxide (DLCO)